Skip to content

 Cheatsheet panel (Containers / Content editors)

 Below the Contrasts field in frame and top-layer entity editors, a dedicated Cheatsheet Field row renders a model-aware reference table.
-Gated by layout.showContrastCheatsheet (plugin Settings → Display → "Contrast cheatsheet", default on).
+Gated by layout.showContrastCheatsheet (plugin Settings → Editor Display → "Contrast cheatsheet", default on).

 • WCAG rows: 14+ near-max / headings, 7+ AAA body (AA large + UI), 4.5+ AA body (AAA large), 3+ AA large text / UI components, 1.04+ subtle surface separation.
 Thresholds 7, 4.5, 3 are from the WCAG 2.2 spec; 14+ and 1.04+ are design heuristics for surface-ladder separation that WCAG does not define.